dalmat36/EducationRepo/docker.md

 "Docker creates a new PID namespace for each container by default.
 A container’s PID namespace isolates processes in that container from processes in other containers."

+"A user can pass input or provide additional configuration to a process in a container by specifying environment variables at container-creation time."

 ### Running multiple programs in a container

 ### Durable containers and the container life cycle